*This post may contain affiliate links. Read more »

 Jump to:

-✊Vegan AF: No cute critters have to be harmed in making this (or any dinner).
+✊Vegan AF: Like all of my vegan Japanese recipes, no cute critters have to be harmed in making this (or any dinner).
 Every meal you make that doesn’t include animal-based ingredients is a matter of life and respect for animals.
-Go vegan!
+Go vegan already!

 🙅♀️🌾Gluten-Free: Since you hate gluten’s guts, you will be super-glad to know that this recipe hates gluten too.
-No problems with you having to see or even think about wheat in this recipe.
+No problems with you having to see or even think about wheat in any of my gluten-free vegan recipes!

-✅Tested and Approved Worldwide: Like all the recipes on my blog, this Nasu Dengaku recipe has undergone extensive testing to ensure perfection in every aspect.
-Not only have I personally fine-tuned this recipe, but it has also been put to the test by a team of recipe testers across the globe.
-Regardless of your location or the brands of ingredients you use, rest assured that this recipe will work flawlessly in your kitchen.
+✅Tested and Approved Worldwide: Like all of the vegan recipes I publish, this Nasu Dengaku recipe has undergone extensive testing to ensure you will knock it out of the park.
+Not only have I personally fine-tuned this recipe, but it's been put through the paces by hundreds of recipe testers who work with me from all around the world!

 Aubergine (Eggplant)